manthan-jsharma/Holon-AI-Backend/README.md

-# I have totally changed the code to Use the Whisper-ffmpeg method and Langchain-Qwen-HunggingFace Pippeline Method for Indian Users, So just Clone the Repository and Get Guide From ALternative Method written below.
+# I have totally changed the code to Use the Whisper-ffmpeg method and Langchain-Qwen-HuggingFace Pipeline Method for Indian Users, So just Clone the Repository and Get Guide From ALternative Method written below.

 # Multilingual Meeting Assistant Backend